 Distinguishing a disease-related symptom, such as cough, from a treatment-related adverse effect, which may also be cough, boils down to the clinician’s knowledge of the individual.
-“Certainly a smoker who has COPD and emphysema and who presents with lung cancer is going to have a cough,” Dr. Borghaei observed.
+“Certainly, a smoker who has chronic obstructive pulmonary disease and emphysema and who presents with lung cancer is going to have a cough,” Dr. Borghaei observed.
 The clinician needs to ask, ’Is the cough now different in any way from what you used to have?’”

 In medical school, physicians are taught that, “if you listen to a patient long enough, he or she will tell you what’s wrong.”
 Most patients will be able to report whether a symptom is new or different from what they had before.